Home Special Events Vancouver’s Honda Celebration of Light Fireworks Venues

 Tips & Advice for Kitsilano Beach

 • Watch out for the tide!
-Don’t settle down anywhere near the shoreline on any of the evenings.
-If you do, you’ll need to get up and find somewhere else (likely after all the other best spots get filled up) because the tide will be rising from early evening until late at night.
+Don’t settle down anywhere near the shoreline on any of the evenings if the tide will be rising.
+If you do, you’ll need to get up and find somewhere else (likely after all the other best spots get filled up).

 • Take a picnic or make dinner reservations.
-Arrive early to get a good spot and improve your chances of finding parking that’s not overly-ridiculously far away.
-You’ll want to plan for food, though.
-A picnic is a great idea (although you’ll need to carry it in with you).
+On fireworks nights, it was best to arrive early to get a good spot and improve your chances of finding parking that was not overly-ridiculously far away.
+Planning for food, though, was essential.
+A picnic could be a great idea (although you’d need to carry it in with you).
 There are also a number of great restaurants in the area, or further up the way on West Broadway.
-There will be thousands of people looking for food, however, so if there’s a special place you want to eat at then make advanced reservations if they let you.
+Thousands of people would be looking for food, however, so if there was a special place you wanted to eat, it was best you made advanced reservations on a fireworks night.

-• Take your swimsuit, sunscreen, hat, blanket and beach toys!
+• Take your swimsuit, sunscreen, hat, blanket and beach toys.
 Kitsilano is an amazing beach.
-Enjoy all it has to offer, in addition to the fireworks!
+Enjoy all it has to offer.

 Fireworks Exploding from Kitsilano